braice/MuMuDVB/doc/README.txt

 Transcoding
 -----------

-MuMuDVB supports transcoding to various formats to save bandwith.
+MuMuDVB supports transcoding to various formats to save bandwidth.
 The transcoding is made using ffmpeg librairies.
 This feature is pretty new, so feel free to contact if you have comments/suggestions

 [NOTE]
 Transcoding doesn't work for the moment with full autoconfiguration/unicast